relychan/relixy/README.md

-# RelyX
+# Relixy

-RelyX is an API gateway service in front of your REST or GraphQL services with extra security and custom transformation.
+Relixy is an API gateway service in front of your REST or GraphQL services with extra security and custom transformation.

 ## AI Use Disclaimer